CHARLES RIVER BIKEWAY:

 Note; You can access the Watertown Branch Rail Trail from here via a short on-road detour.
 Use the cross-light over Charles River Rd to N Beacon St and head right along the BIKE LANE.
 The road splits, stay straight to a cross-light, then head left over to Arsenal St and continue right on-road until you pick up the paved Watertown Branch Rail Trail after 0.3 miles across the road at Irving St.

-The bike trail travels east along the northern side of the Charles River. follows alongside Charles River Rd, while a small pedestrian only trail follows alongside the river.
+The Charles River Bikeway travels East along the Northern Side of the Charles River.
+The paved trail follows alongside Charles River Rd, while a small pedestrian only trail follows alongside the river.
 The two trails combine occasionally along the way.
+Be sure to check out Watertown Riverfront Park along this section as it contains a Sensory Trail, river overlooks, playground and sports courts.
 You'll pass by the Watertown Yacht Club, where the trail turns right down North Beacon St. When you reach the North Beacon Street Bridge after 11.1 miles, use the crosswalk and the trail now follows alongside Greenough Blvd.
 There is a small parking lot located here.
-After 12 miles you pass by the Arsenal Street/Western Ave Bridge and another 1/2 mile affords you a nice view of the river as the bike path separates from the roadside.
-You pass beneath the Eliot Bridge in a tunnel at 13.6 miles and pass by one of the numerous boat houses you will encounter along the trail.
+After 12 miles you pass by the Arsenal Street/Western Ave Bridge and another 0.5 miles affords you a nice view of the river as the bike path separates from the roadside.
+You travel underneath the Eliot Bridge in Cambridge at 13.6 miles and pass by one of the numerous boat houses you will encounter along the trail.
 At this point the trail parallels Memorial Drive and can be a bit rough in spots from tree roots.

-Note; This next section to the BU Bridge is set to be upgraded.
-Design in 2019.
+Note; This next 2.5 mile section to the BU Bridge is set to be upgraded.
+Design in 2021.

 you ride this trail in the summer, a portion of Memorial Drive